Help & Hope For All Women Battling Cancer

 - All sections of the application must be completed.
 Failure to complete the entire application will result in ineligibility of funding.

 - A brief narrative describing the patient’s situation and the family’s need must be included and written by the social worker or hospital personnel.
 Be sure to include any additional, compelling and relevant information as this narrative plays a vital role in the application selection process.
-The narrative must be on Hospital/Cancer Treatment Facility/Doctor’s Office letterhead and uploaded to the online application.
+The narrative must be on Hospital/Cancer Treatment Facility/Doctor’s Office letterhead and included with the application.

-- Applications received after the quarterly deadline will not be considered for funding in that current funding period.
-Applicants may, however, reapply the following quarter by submitting new and/or updated utility bills.
+- Applications received after the monthly deadline will not be considered for funding in that current funding period.
+Applicants may, however, reapply the following month by submitting new and/or updated utility bills.

 - If the application is approved, check(s) will be made payable to each utility company and mailed directly to the family.